teralove/healer-debuffs/README.md

 # Healer Debuffs

-Sends notifications to user or party when an abnormality has been applied.
+Sends notifications to yourself or the party when an abnormality has been applied.
-Messages are only sent to yourself by default, see chat commands.
-Or in index.js set SEND_TO_PARTY to true.
+Messages are only sent to yourself by default.

 ## Chat Commands